Seosan: Bowonsa

-Gaesimsa (개심사)
+Gaesimsa

-Built in 1484 (the 15th year of King Seongjong's reign), Gaesimsa is one of only a handful of wooden buildings in Korea which date past the 17th century.
+Built in 1484 (the 15th year of King Seongjong's reign), Gaesimsa (개심사) is one of only a handful of wooden buildings in Korea which date past the 17th century.
 The temple houses an Amitabha Buddha statue carved in the 14th century, as well as a hanging mural painted in the 15th century, both of which have won Gaesimsa the title of National Treasure of Korea.
 At the temple's rear is a mountain path which links to the Aramegil Hiking Trails, and can be used to reach Bowonsa and Yeonghyeon-ri on foot within a 90–120-minute hike.